-We ask, instead, why there is such startling homogeneity of organizational forms and practices; and we seek to explain homogeneity, not variation.
-In the initial stages of their life cycle, organizational fields display considerable diversity in approach and form.
-Once a field becomes well established, however, there is an inexorable push towards homogenization.
+Decisions ask, instead, why there is such as i of organizational and and practices; and we seek to explain homogeneity, not variation.
+In the initial stages of two life cycle, organizational fields display considerable diversity in approach to form.
+Once a field becomes well while however, there is an inexorable push towards the

 paul j. dimaggio & walter w. powell